Tea at The Kilns

 Douglas had already had a long few weeks of media and public speaking events regarding his recollections and thoughts about C.S.
 Lewis and his legacy, yet he generously shared his time with us at Tea, visiting with many and generally bringing a hearty presence of warmth and good cheer.

 The image above of Douglas Gresham is one that I have wanted to make for more than a decade, and it represents a fulfillment of a heart’s desire for me.
 He has such a beautiful face from a photographer’s perspective – compelling eyes, strong, well-defined features that are on good terms with light, and he has an open way of allowing someone to see him, which is especially difficult for someone who must often live in the public eye.
 I was deeply thankful for the gift of that encounter and for his generosity to us as a group of friends.
 Everything about it had a such a feeling of God’s good fingerprints on it.

-Another person of great significance to me, and frankly to most of us doing Lewis studies and who have been blessed to visit The Kilns, is the marvelous person of Aidan Mackey, world expert on G.K Chesterton.
-Aidan Mackey has graciously given of his time and company to many visitors at The Kilns over the years and it has been my privilege to hear him several times.
+Another person of great significance to me, and frankly to most of us doing Lewis studies and who have been blessed to visit The Kilns, is the marvelous person of Aidan Mackey, renowned expert on G.K Chesterton.
+Aidan Mackey has graciously given his time and company to many visitors at The Kilns over the years and it has been my privilege to hear him several times.
 To this day, I am not able to tell some of the stories that Aidan Mackey has told me without crying, they affect me so.
 The image above of Aidan Mackey and Diana Glyer portrays two remarkable scholars – both brilliant minds who have steadfastly held the ground of intellectual integrity and excellence and done so with grace, charity, and goodness.

 Much to-doing occurred over the beautiful cake made for the occasion by Lewis-friend British actress Barbara Whatley.